Azure Key Vault soft-delete overview

 In a different scenario, a rogue user may attempt to delete a key vault or a key vault object, such as a key inside a vault, to cause a business disruption.
 Separating the deletion of the key vault or key vault object from the actual deletion of the underlying data can be used as a safety measure by, for instance, restricting permissions on data deletion to a different, trusted role.
 This approach effectively requires quorum for an operation which might otherwise result in an immediate data loss.

-When purge protection is on, a vault or an object in deleted state cannot be purged until the retention period of 90 days has passed.
-These vaults and objects can still be recovered, assuring customers that the retention policy will be followed.
+When purge protection is on, a vault or an object in the deleted state cannot be purged until the retention period has passed.
+Soft-deleted vaults and objects can still be recovered, ensuring that the retention policy will be followed.

 Permanently deleting, purging, a key vault is possible via a POST operation on the proxy resource and requires special privileges.
 Generally, only the subscription owner will be able to purge a key vault.
 The POST operation triggers the immediate and irrecoverable deletion of that vault.